awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ### Making authenticated API requests

 To use the API directly, you will need to authenticate requests using the User Pool.
+The method for authenticating differs depending on which authentication option was chosen.

+#### Cognito

 After resetting the password via the UI, you can make authenticated requests using the AWS CLI:

 1. Note the _CognitoUserPoolId_, _CognitoUserPoolClientId_ and _ApiUrl_
    parameters displayed in the _Outputs_ tab for the stack.